 New Britain, Connecticut is known as the Hardware City, a factory town built over a swamp during the Industrial Revolution.
 Residents like sign painter John Boyle were as hardy as they were innovative.
 Case in point, Boyle saw an opportunity in being both a painter and a paint seller back in 1878, reinventing himself as local industry boomed – and begged for a splash of color.

-Now in its fourth generation of family ownership and management, John Boyle Decorating Centers is Connecticut’s oldest and certainly, its most trusted independent paint retailer.
+Now in its fourth generation of family ownership and management, John Boyle Decorating Centers is Connecticut’s oldest and most trusted independent paint retailer.
 With nine stores located across the state, including the head office in New Britain, the company proudly continues the founder’s tradition of innovation.

 “If there is a key to being around over 140 years, it is our great employees and the previous generations of hardworking family members,” says owner Bryan King, who oversees a team of 42 paint and design professionals, including certified interior designers, design consultants and skilled installers.